Scholé Groups Start-up Guide

 - Communal: Scholé Groups are vibrant communities of adult and student learners united by a passion for truth, goodness, and beauty.
 Each Scholé Group co-op is comprised of three or more families who gather regularly to pursue studies together.
 While student learning is at the core of Scholé Groups, parent-teacher education is also of great value to the community.
 Many Scholé Groups choose to integrate parent education into their co-op activities on a regular basis using ClassicalU, the teacher-training platform recommended by the Scholé Groups Network.

 - Flexible: Scholé Groups have the flexibility to customize their practices to their unique settings.
 While Scholé Groups are united by a united by the values above, they also exhibit a great deal of variety.
 Some Scholé Groups prefer maintaining a small group setting, meeting weekly in a member’s home and focusing on a few key areas of study.
 Other Scholé Groups have grown into large communities that offer a variety of courses and meet several times per week.
-We appreciate the diversity throughout our groups and encourage each group to seek a structure that they prefer.
+Likewise, individual Scholé Groups span a wide range of Christian backgrounds—some Catholic, some Protestant, and some Eastern Orthodox (see Scholé Groups Statement of Faith).
+We appreciate the diversity throughout our groups and encourage each group to seek a structure and focus that they prefer.
 While Scholé Groups have a great amount of flexibility, we understand that guidance can be helpful for those who desire it!
 With this in mind, we provide support and recommendations for Scholé Groups who are looking for guidance as they establish the structure of their group.